Graham277/NewDozer/README.md

 multi_word_key="extra long entry with spaces!"
 ```

+A sample is provided in this project under `sample.env`.

 Make sure to remove trailing whitespace.

 If the `.env` file must be located in a different place (i.e. /run/secrets),